 3. Get a Matchmaker

-Matching services like Sittercity work much like matchmakers in the dating industry.
+Matching services like Care.com work much like matchmakers in the dating industry.
 They employ high quality, background-checked childcare providers from all over the country, and match them to parents in search of nannies and sitters.
 You can go online and search their database to find many childcare options, and you can request a thorough background check before hiring them.
 You won’t find daycare facilities this way, but it is a great way to find reputable private sitters and nannies in your area.
-(Click here for more information on Sittercity...they will give our visitors a free week trial!)
+Click here to start a FREE basic membership that lets you browse through the active care providers on the site for FREE.

 4. Consider Special Arrangements